Our curriculum leader for literacy is Miss Carly Gallacher

 Implementation: Home Reading

 Our younger children also take home a ‘book to share’ to be read with or by an adult.
 This is because we believe it is vital that children experience a wide range of quality children’s books and that all families should have access to these.
-These books play an essential role in developing a love of reading.
-These books may be taking from the school’s recommended reading mile list.
+These books play an essential role in developing a love of reading and are taken from the school’s recommended reading mile list.
 The important distinction is that these books are being shared with the children, but they are using fully phonically decodable books to practise their independent reading.

 Children read through to the final book bank Pearl and are encouraged to read through the scheme at a reasonable rate.
-Once a child is actively ‘Free Reading’, teachers monitor to ensure a wide range of appropriate texts are being discovered by pupils; using particular the ‘Reading Mile Recommendations’ or knowledge of authors.
+Once a child is actively ‘Free Reading’, teachers monitor to ensure a wide range of appropriate texts are being discovered by pupils; using the ‘Reading Mile Recommendations’ and their personal knowledge of authors and children’s literature.

 Implementation: Building Comprehension through the Wider Curriculum